Explore health content from A to Z.

 You will be asked to keep still and sometimes hold your breath while X-ray pictures of your liver are taken.
 You may need to change position so that images may be taken from different angles.

-When the test is done, the catheter is removed.
+When the test is done, the catheter is taken out.
 Pressure is put on the insertion site for 10 to 15 minutes to stop bleeding.

 Bruising at insertion site